This unlocks the team password for this workspace. It is not your Procura account password. Format: XXXX-XXXX-XXXX, 12 hex characters with dashes.

 Cost Breakdown

 Build up direct labor, ODCs, indirects, and fee.
 Totals roll up live and feed the Decision Scorecard's LOE and Margin metrics.
-Rates come from STRUXEN's published Federal Fee Schedule (NAICS 541330): pick the appropriate Rate Basis below.
+Rates come from your published fee schedule: pick the appropriate Rate Basis below.

 Direct Labor